nozaq/terraform-aws-secure-baseline/README.md

 [Terraform Module Registry](https://registry.terraform.io/modules/nozaq/secure-baseline/aws)

 A terraform module to set up your AWS account with the reasonably secure configuration baseline.
-Most configurations are based on [CIS Amazon web Services Foundations].
+Most configurations are based on [CIS Amazon Web Services Foundations] v1.2.0.

+See [Benchmark Compliance](./compliance.md) to check which items in CIS benchmark are covered.

 ## Features